 The goal is to uncover the fundamental physical mechanisms governing local & global cellular flows in tissues of living animals, and to understand how these flows regulate morphogenesis and development.

-Past Research: We discovered that physiological tissue fracture and healing dynamics govern extreme plastic shape changes (Prakash et al. 2020) in the early divergent animal Trichoplax adhaerens.
+Past Research: We discovered that physiological tissue fracture and healing dynamics govern extreme plastic shape changes (Prakash et al. Nature Physics 2021) in the early divergent animal Trichoplax adhaerens.
 We have also investigated cellular flows during early chick embryo development.